Today’s post certainly covers a hot topic: PTO meetings!

 Most people have a Facebook account these days, so going live in your PTO’s Facebook page is an easy option.

-But not all parents have a Facebook account.
+But not all parents have an account.

 As you know, in order to see videos posted on the platform, people must have an account.